With Bezos out as Amazon CEO, Zuckerberg is the last man standing

 Zuckerberg is 36 and Facebook is only 16 years old.
 His company was founded a decade after Amazon and six years after Google.

-That means Zuckerberg may feel has more work to do, Evans said.
+That means Zuckerberg may feel he has more work to do, Evans said.

 When Bezos and Google founders Page and Brin chose new paths, they announced their departures at a high point, when their companies’ business prospects looked steady and strong in the years ahead.
 By the time they stepped down in 2019, Google’s founders had spent four years consolidating their empire into a parent company called Alphabet, which separated its moneymaking advertising and search divisions from its “other bets” — moonshot projects in health care, Nest cameras, and self-driving cars.
 YouTube was becoming a significant ad revenue generator in its own right.